digitallawyer/openlegaldictionary/_definitions/drop-letter.md

 ---
 title: Drop-Letter
 permalink: "/definitions/drop-letter.html"
-body: A letter addressed for dellvery ln the same dty or district in which lt is posted
+body: A letter addressed for dellvery in the same dty or district in which it is posted
 published_at: '2018-07-07'
 layout: post
 ---